 Dogs Can Be Manipulative, Sneaky To Get Treats From Humans

-Heberlein was propelled conduct research on this hypothesis due to the activities of her two pet pooches.
+Heberlein was propelled to conduct research on this hypothesis due to the activities of her two pet pooches.
 The researcher noticed that one of her pet dogs tricked the other one by pretending to have seen something really exciting in the backyard, probably to take over the sleeping spot of the other.

-For the purpose of the study, to ascertain whether dogs shared the same equation with humans and attempted to deceive them too, Heberlein and her team grouped 27 dogs with two different partners.
+For the purpose of the study, which is to ascertain whether dogs shared the same equation with humans and attempted to deceive them too, Heberlein and her team grouped 27 dogs with two different partners.
 One of the partners was termed as "cooperative" and the other was classified as "competitive."

-The dogs were then made to guide their partner to one of the two boxes on the command of "Show me the food."
+The dogs were then made to guide their partner to one of two boxes on the command of "Show me the food."
 Both of the boxes had food inside them.

 The cooperative partner would allow the dogs to eat whatever was inside the box, whereas the competitive one would simply show the treat to the dog and keep it inside their pocket.

-The same experiment of giving treating and withholding the treat was repeated with three boxes.
+The same experiment of giving and withholding the treat was repeated with three boxes.
 One of the three boxes had sausages, the second had the dogs' least favorite dry biscuits, whereas the third box was empty.

 What Did The Study Reveal?

-As a result of the repeated conundrums, the dogs were finally able to guide their two partners to the box containing the food.
+As a result of the repeated conundrums, the dogs were finally able to guide their partners to the box containing the food.